joshirishikesh14-star/commentor_b5/README.md

-# CommentSync
+# Echo

 Universal Contextual Feedback Platform for Web Applications

 ## Overview

-CommentSync is a collaborative feedback platform that enables teams to annotate, discuss, and track feedback on any web application in real-time—similar to Figma's commenting system but for any website.
+Echo is a collaborative feedback platform that enables teams to annotate, discuss, and track feedback on any web application in real-time—similar to Figma's commenting system but for any website.

 ## Features Built